-State provides documentation of monitoring of training and actions it has taken when providers have not met requirements (e.g., technical assistance, training)
+The state implements its policies and State provides documentation of monitoring procedures for verifying that provider of training and actions it has taken when training is conducted in accordance with providers have not met requirements (e.g., state requirements and the approved technical assistance, training) waiver.

 IV.
-Health and Welfare The state demonstrates it has designed and implemented an effective system for assuring waiver participant health and welfare.
+Health and Welfare

+The state demonstrates it has designed and implemented an effective system for assuring waiver participant health and welfare.

 Sub Assurances CMS Expectations The State demonstrates that an incident State must establish a critical incident management system is in place that management system, which investigates, effectively resolves those incidents and substantiates, and provides recommended prevents further similar incidents to the actions to protect health and welfare extent possible.
 The State policies and procedures for the State must develop policies and procedures use or prohibition of restrictive that address the use or prohibition of interventions (including restraints and restrictive interventions. seclusion) are followed.
 The State establishes overall health care State submits evidence that on an ongoing standards and monitors those standards basis, it monitors services providers to based on the responsibility of the service ensure overall healthcare standards are as provider as stated in the approved waiver. stated in the approved waiver.
 The state, on an ongoing basis, identifies, State demonstrates that, on an ongoing basis, address, and seeks to prevent the abuse, neglect, exploitation and unexplained occurrence of abuse, neglect, exploitation death are identified, appropriate actions have and unexplained death. been taken when the health or welfare of a participant has not been safeguarded, and an analysis is conducted of abuse, neglect and exploitation trends and unexplained death trends and strategies it has implemented for prevention.